 Yet never feed or approach the wildlife.
 First, it’s not safe.
 Second, you may be fined for disturbing the animals and interfering with their natural eating patterns.

-Bring along a rod for a hike around Sprague Lake and fish away.
+Bring along a rod and fish away.
+Sprague Lake is an ideal place for this type of activity.
 But be sure to read fishing guidelines in Rocky Mountain National Park beforehand.

 - Lake Haiyaha Hike in Rocky Mountain National Park – A Moderate Trail with Scenic Views